 Please note, however, that a patentee not domiciled in Finland must appoint a representative residing in the European Economic Area, with authority to receive service of writs of indictment or summonses and other documents in proceedings and matters concerning the patent (See section 71 of the Patents Act).
 The details of the representative are recorded in our Patent Register.
 The representative does not have to be an authorised patent attorney.
 Read more.

-We produce a translation publication called T3 publication, which will be made available on our publication server, and announce the publication in our Patent Gazette.
+We produce a translation publication called T3 publication, which will be made available via our Patent Information Service, and announce the publication in our Patent Gazette.
 We do not inform the patent holder about the publication.

-Documents and processing and payment information concerning European patents validated in Finland are available in the FI-EP database .
+Documents and processing and payment information concerning European patents validated in Finland are available in our Patent Information Service.

-The booklet "National law relating to EPC" published by the European Patent Office (EPO) includes detailed information about the validation of European patents.
+The booklet "National law relating to EPC" Open link in a new tab published by the European Patent Office (EPO) includes detailed information about the validation of European patents.

 If you have any questions, you are welcome to either send an email to our advisory service or call our client service.